There's been a lot of buzz about titanium cookware in the past few years. But what exactly is titanium cookware?

 But not so fast: because PTFE is, by most accounts, the superior product.

 PTFE is fragile and has a short life span.
-Yet ceramic nonstick has, by most accounts, an even shorter lifespan; some people say their pans lost their nonstick properties after just a few uses (although at this extreme, you have to wonder how they abused their pan).
+Yet ceramic nonstick has, by most accounts, an even shorter lifespan; some people say their pans lost their nonstick properties after just a few uses (although at this extreme, you have to wonder if they abused their pan).

 Ceramic is great while it lasts, but that may not be for very long.